IsaacGHall/itis4155project/README.md

 Insturtions for installing a chrome extension are found below. https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/

-First Click on the puzzle piece icon and click magage extensions from the menu that apears.
+First Click on the puzzle piece icon in the top right of a chrome browser and click magage extensions from the menu that apears.

 Then turn on developer mode with the toggle in the top right corner.